mingjieb/mingjieb.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am a research scientist at the Multi-agent Lab, Beijing Institute for General Artificial Intelligence ([BIGAI](https://www.bigai.ai/)), China.
+Before that, I worked in Hitachi America Ltd. as a smart manufacturing researcher.
 I obtained my Ph.D. in 2023 from the [Robotics Department](https://robotics.umich.edu/) at the University of Michigan, where I was advised by Professors [Kira Barton](https://robotics.umich.edu/people/faculty/kira-barton/) and [Dawn M. Tilbury](https://robotics.umich.edu/people/faculty/dawn-tilbury/).

 My research centers on distributed artificial intelligence, with a particular emphasis on multi-agent systems.
 I am interested in the following topics:

 - **Research Areas:** Agent modeling, multi-agent interaction and decision-making, agent-based simulation
-- **Methodologies:** Multi-agent reinforcement learning (MARL), large language model (LLM)-based agents, optimization techniques
+- **Methodologies:** Multi-agent reinforcement learning (MARL), large language model (LLM)-based agents, optimization-based decision-making
 - **Applications:** Social simulation, smart manufacturing and supply chains, industrial robotics